 During normal development, cellular senescence restricts the uncontrolled growth of aged and damaged cells.
 However, it is also associated with ageing and induces age-related pathologies.

-Normally, our body effectively removes senescent cells, making place for new, healthy cells.
+Normally, our body effectively removes senescent cells, making a place for new, healthy cells.
 However, as we get older, our body produces more senescent cells; at the same time, mechanisms for getting rid of the extra senescent cells become less efficient.
 Consequently, our tissues experience a net buildup of senescent cells.
-This contributes to many age-associated conditions, including cancer, tissue degeneration and inflammation.
+This contributes to many age-associated conditions, including cancer, tissue degeneration, and inflammation.

 What Is Cellular Inflammation?

 Cellular inflammation is a double-edged sword; it functions as an important immune response against pathogenic disturbances and maintains biological stability.
 However, inflammation can also occur due to ageing-associated accumulation of senescent cells.